Self-love: The anatomy of confidenceAug 11, 2021

 Being a certain someone, for someone else plays a huge part of our identity creation when growing up and perception of how that identity is perceived plays a huge part in this layer of confidence.

-Which unwritten set of rules about who you must be in order to be accepted, loved and belong are you adhering?
+- Which unwritten set of rules about who you must be in order to be accepted, loved and belong are you adhering to?

 Redefining yourself and consciously creating an identity in line with your values, on a foundation of a lifestyle that lights you up and turns you on, is what will bring you true identity confidence.